Britney Spears’ Father Under Investigation For Allegedly Abusing Her Son

 Britney Spears’ father, Jamie Spears, is reportedly being investigated for child abuse against her son.
 TMZ reports that Britney’s former husband and baby daddy Kevin Federline reported an incident where he claims Jamie got physical with his 13-year-old child.

 The altercation allegedly happened at Jamie’s Ventura County home back in August.
-Kevin told authorities that Jamie and his son got into an argument and at some point during the tiff the grandfather put his hands on the child.
+Kevin told authorities that Jamie and his son got into an argument and at some point during the tiff, the grandfather put his hands on the child.

 The teenage boy was reportedly not physically harmed, but the incident was serious enough for Federline to get upset and report it to law enforcement.
 Investigators are now looking into the situation and have reportedly already interviewed witnesses and have turned over their findings to the D.A.’s office.
 The D.A. will then decide whether or not to charge Spears with abuse.

 The shocking news comes just after Kevin and Britney’s brand new child custody agreement was revealed.
 The agreement has Federline keeping the couple’s two sons, Sean Preston and Jayden James, for 70 percent of the time, with the singer only getting 30 percent custody of the boys.
-The new custody arrangement came only three days after Kevin reported the allegedly abuse to police.
+The new custody arrangement came only three days after Kevin reported the alleged abuse to police.

-As many fans know, Jamie has been control of Britney’s money due to a conservatorship for years.
+As many fans know, Jamie has been in control of Britney’s money for years due to a conservatorship.
 Jamie was first granted legal guardianship of his adult daughter after the singer’s breakdown back in 2008.

-Page Six reports that over the summer Jamie filed court documents to extend the conservatorship past California into the family’s home state of Louisiana and also mentioned plans to register in Hawaii and Florida as well, where Britney often takes vacations.
+Page Six reports that over the summer, Jamie filed court documents to extend the conservatorship past California into the family’s home state of Louisiana and also mentioned plans to register in Hawaii and Florida as well, where Britney often takes vacations.

 Doing Access Hollywood this morning.
 Goodtimes!!!